ousaro/jobtrackerLocal/Backend/auth_service/README.md

     - Purpose: This key is used by the service to ensure that the tokens received from clients are valid and haven't been tampered with.

 These files should be kept secure and should not be shared publicly, as they are crucial to maintaining the integrity of the authentication process.

-## 📌 Notes

-- The service is containerized using Docker for easy deployment and local development.
-- PostgreSQL data is stored in a volume to persist across restarts.
-- This service is designed to be integrated with other microservices in a larger system.

----

-## 🧪 Future Improvements

-- OAuth2 / Social login integration
-- Role-based access control (RBAC)
-- Rate limiting & brute-force protection
-- Unit and integration test coverage

 ---